ishehadeh/smp/report/progress.typ

 === Tracking Impact
 When compiling source test programs, the result of each compiler pass is written to a file, which is stored in version control.
-This way, we can see the result of changes to the typechecker and code generation over the course of development.
+This way, we can see the result of changes to the type checker and code generation over the course of development.

 === Verify Changes
-As a side effect of tracking compiler output in version control, we can immediately observe any change since since the last commit by simply running `git diff HEAD tests/`.
+As a side effect of tracking compiler output in version control, we can immediately observe any change since the last commit by simply running `git diff HEAD tests/`.
 This isn't a replacement for real tests, since it requires the programmer correctly verify the changes are intended (which they have failed to do a number of times).
 But it allows rapid iteration and prototyping without constantly updating expected test results.